lammps/lammps/doc/include-file-conventions.md

 The [Include What You Use tool](https://include-what-you-use.org/) can be used to provide supporting information about compliance with the rules listed here.
-There are some limitations and the IWYU tool may give incorrect advice.
-The tools is activated by setting the CMake variable `CMAKE_CXX_INCLUDE_WHAT_YOU_USE` variable to the path of the `include-what-you-use` command.
-When activated, the tool will be run after each compilation and provide suggestions for which include files should be added or removed.
+Through setting `-DENABLE_IWYU=on` when running CMake, a custom build target is added that will enable recording the compilation commands and then run the `iwyu_tool` using the recorded compilation commands information when typing `make iwyu`.

 ## Legacy Code